-Williams said last week its adjusted earnings per share will be "significantly lower" than first quarter results, primarily because of an unexpectedly sharp decline in natural gas liquids (NGL) margins in May and June at Williams Partners LP.
-To counter the effect of weak NGL prices the company is continuing to transition its business to fee-based operations.
+Williams said Monday its adjusted earnings per share will be "significantly lower" than first quarter results, primarily because of an unexpectedly sharp decline in natural gas liquids (NGL) margins in May and June at Williams Partners LP.

 Additional factors in the change include higher expenses at Williams Partners because of maintenance accelerated during a third-party fractionator outage; costs associated with recent acquisitions; normal seasonal demand changes and maintenance at Williams Partners' gas pipeline business; lower-than-expected volumes because of construction timing; lower Canadian sales volumes as a result of third-party outages and the effect of filling the company's new Boreal Pipeline, which went into service in late June.